Green bean succotash recipes

 If you suffer from an autoimmune disease, be it angry muscles and joints, inflamed blood vessels or a very unhappy bowel, read more about this simple technique called reheating resistant starch.
 Let your food be your medicine.

-Starches get bad press but that's because they are so refined these days; get back to the food your great-grandmother served and you'll find they were perfectly healthy living on fresh, unspoiled carbohydrate.
+Starches get bad press but that's because they are so refined these days; get back to the food your great-grandmother served and you will find that you too can be perfectly healthy living on fresh, unspoiled carbohydrate.

 What are phytosterols?

-What are phytosterols is a question everyone should be able to answer[5].
+What is a phytosterol is a question everyone should be able to answer[5].

-Another big plus is that both corn and green beans are loaded with phytosterols, those chemicals that defend our bodies against malignant tumours, keep our cholesterol down and, particularly for the men, keep your prostate in good shape; not unimportant.
+Another big plus is that both corn and green beans are loaded with phytosterols; those plant nutrients that defend our bodies against malignant tumours, keep our cholesterol down and for the men ensure that their prostates stay in good shape.
+That's not unimportant.

 Prostate ops and the oft subsequent impotency aren't much fun.